Yash0470/Pizza_Sales_Project/README.md

 # Pizza_Sales_Project
-Power BI dashboards showing key metrics and insights around the performance in terms of sales for the varieties of pizzas.
+Use of Power BI & SQL to show dashboards demonstrating key metrics and insights around the performance in terms of sales for the varieties of pizzas.